ex3mpli/drmplayer/README.md

 ## Usage

 Open `index.html` in a modern browser.
-Paste a DASH MPD URL and click Play.
+Paste a DASH or M3U8 URL and click Play.
 Use the playlist icon to manage saved channels.

 ## Shortcuts